MSP Airport Long-Term Plan

 The MSP Airport 2040 Long-Term Plan (Plan) is a forward-looking planning tool that studies facility and infrastructure needs based on projected passenger and operations numbers.

 The Metropolitan Airports Commission (MAC) – the airport authority that owns and operates MSP Airport - began the planning process in mid-2019 and expected to finalize the plan in early 2021.
 In March 2020, COVID-19 seriously disrupted day-to-day operations at MSP.
 Due to the uncertainty caused by the pandemic in terms of airport facility requirements and airline and concessionaire operations, the Long-Term Plan was paused for 19 months.
 This allowed the MAC and its stakeholders to focus on business recovery and to better understand the lasting impacts a global pandemic will have on facility needs.
-The Long-Term Plan is now expected to be completed in late 2022.
+The Long-Term Plan is now expected to be completed in early 2023.

 The planning process will evaluate when facility improvements are needed to accommodate projected demand in a manner that is safe, efficient, orderly and cost-effective and that maintains and enhances customer service.